 Additionally, your DACA approval notice from USCIS is sufficient proof to show immigration and other authorities that you have DACA status and should be protected from deportation during the two-year authorization period.

 If at some point an end date is declared for the DACA program, then whether or not you should apply for a replacement work permit card depends how much time you have remaining in DACA status.
 Timing is key!

 Submitting an Application for Replacement Work Permit Will Not Extend Your DACA Status or Work Authorization

 Be aware that applying for a replacement work permit will not extend your DACA status or the period of work authorization that you were granted.

-In this situation, paying an additional $495 for a replacement EAD does not make much sense.
+In this situation, paying an additional fee for a replacement EAD does not make much sense.

 You Can File a New Form I-765 Application to Replace Your Work Permit

-If there is still a lengthy period of time between your length of work authorization and the time you lose the card, it may be worthwhile to apply for a replacement for your peace of mind, especially if you expect to find new employment during this time.
+If there is still a lengthy period of time between your length of work authorization and the time you lost the card, it could be worthwhile to apply for a replacement for your peace of mind, especially if you expect to find new employment during this time.

-The normal processing time for a replacement EAD is approximately three months.
-You can go to the USCIS Case Processing Times website to get a more accurate estimate of wait times.
-So if your EAD does not expire until April 2019 and you lose your card in December 2017, it would definitely make sense to request a replacement work permit.
+The normal processing time for a replacement EAD is anywhere from three to nine months, depending on which service center handles applications from your area.
+Go to the USCIS Case Processing Times website to get a more accurate estimate of wait times.
+So if your EAD does not expire until April 2022 and you lose your card in December 2020, it would definitely make sense to request a replacement work permit.